-As a marketer, you must assess your customer’s preferences.
+As a marketer, you must assess your customers’ preferences.
 Ask questions about their expectations, problems and other aspects that can help you to put your product forward in an effective way.
-Customers love to interact with an agent showing concern for their interests.
+Customers love to interact with an agent who shows concern for their interests.